Talents Assistant Blog

 In general medicine preclinical, clinical research, and clinical biochemistry, comprehensive pedagogical practice consists mainly of teaching medical biochemistry with its path biochemical, clinical, and diagnostic aspects.

-The diverse nature of our Institute allows for extensive training in all medical aspects in biochemistry.
+The diverse nature of our Institute allows for extensive training in all medical aspects of biochemistry.
 The main teaching subject is the following topics: Medical Biochemistry, Pathobiochemistry and Clinical Biochemistry;

 The program encompasses a broad spectrum from nuclear, inorganic, and organic chemistry to biochemistry and molecular biology.
 Furthermore, it explains path biochemical pathways and clinical biochemistry problems.